That classic “English Rose” complexion, it’s what many of us strive for.

 - p-Hydroxyl phenol

-We at the Naked Chemist choose never to take any ingredient for granted, all of our formulas undergo vigorous tests, before we feel comfortable using certain ingredients on our customers skin, a painstaking but important task.
+We at the Naked Chemist choose never to take any ingredient for granted, all of our formulas undergo rigorous tests before we feel comfortable using certain ingredients on our customers skin, a painstaking but important task.

 As a result I have found some wonderful safe alternatives to skin lightening; natural extracts including kojic acid, grape seed extract, niacinamide, and more, that have a skin lightening effect, helping you to achieve that Cleopatra complexion.

 Follow the link to read about natural ingredients that treat sunspots on skin.